bathcat/right-mug/notes/Day1.AM.md

 7. What's a commit?
 - Save of progress
+- Moves changes from staging to local repository
--
+- Involves a message.

-1. What's the deal with git's staging area?
+  o e.g. Fixing off-by-1 error
+  o e.g. Add unit test

 3. What's the command to view the history of a repository?
+`git log`

+10. How to you get a list of commands?

+`git --help'`
 4. How do you throw away your local changes?

+1. What's the deal with git's staging area?
 5. What's a pull request?
 6. What's a branch?
 8. How long does git keep a repo's history?